Faculty & Staff Directory

 Elizabeth Lozano joined Loyola’s communication faculty in 1993.
 Her area of expertise is media studies and cultural studies.
-She is program director for the Latin American Studies Program, a member of the steering committees of the International Studies and the Women's Studies.
+She is program director for the Latin American Studies Program, a member of the steering committees of the Global and International Studies and the Women's Studies.
 She previously served as the advisor for Beta Rho, the Loyola chapter of Lambda Pi Eta, National Communication Association.

 In Fall 2010 Lozano opened the SoC's Notes from the Field: Faculty Speakers Series with a discussion of the nonviolent resistance practiced in the Colombian Peace Community.
 She discussed the practices of nonviolent resistance in San Jose de Apartado, which declared itself a “peace community” in 1997.

 The community committed itself to radical neutrality in the 50-year-old Colombian civil war, vowing not to bear arms or to collaborate with Colombian armed actors (guerrillas, army and paramilitaries).
 Twelve years later, the community continues to uphold its principles, searching for ways to create and maintain economic and political autonomy but continuously faced with threats ranging from arson and rape to illegal arrests and murder.
 These threats, as well as the ways in which the community has responded using nonviolent tactics and strategies, will be discussed.